Help Us Improve

 Bedok

 GoodLife! is a centre run by Montfort Care based in Bedok which actively engages the community to be proactive in understanding the needs of persons living with dementia.
-The Community Resource Engagement and Support Team (CREST) and befriending team based at GoodLife!
+The Community Outreach Team (CREST) and befriending team based at GoodLife!
 Bedok find ways to help busy caregivers find respite amidst their packed schedules.
 They recruit and train volunteers to act as elder-sitters, caring for persons living with dementia and engaging them meaningfully whilst the caregivers are attending the support group sessions.11

 Caregivers can hence find the time for self-care, assured that their loved ones are in competent hands.
 One of the volunteers expressed how the training was valuable to her: “It is an eye-opener for me and through the lessons, I learnt more about how to better communicate with persons living with dementia and I look forward to the monthly engagement as it makes them happy.”